boshyxd/TempleBot/README.md

 ## Purpose

 - Display biographical information about Terry Davis
-- Explain the purpose and features of TempleOS
+- Explain the purpose, features, and creation of TempleOS
 - Share interesting facts and quotes related to Terry Davis and TempleOS
 - Provide links to relevant resources and documentation